 Best cheap air fryer: What you get for under $50

-There are few air fryers available on the market for under $50, but models like the Chefman TurboFry can get you at least halfway to where the models on our list will.
-If you opt to save some money, be prepared to sacrifice a bit of the durability and user-friendliness of pricier offerings.
+There are few air fryers available on the market for under $50, but models such as the Chefman TurboFry can get you at least halfway to where the models on our list will.
+To save some money, you’ll sacrifice the durability and user-friendliness of pricier models.
 Models in this price range typically don’t offer extra accessories and cooking modes, which will cut down on the versatility of your fryer as well, which is something to think about if you’re trying to save space.
-However, if budget is an important shopping factor, then you are sure to enjoy using a cheap air fryer!
+However, if budget is an important shopping factor, you’ll absolutely enjoy a cheap air fryer!

 A final word on shopping for the best air fryer